Classic Romance - Your Valentine's Day Itinerary

 Get some fresh air and take in some local history at Craigdarroch Castle in the neighbourhood of Rockland.
 Alternatively, take an afternoon drive out to Colwood and visit Hatley Castle and Fort Rodd Hill & Fisgard Lighthouse National Historic Site.

 It is Valentine’s Day, after all, and the day just wouldn’t be complete without a little sweet indulgence.
 Visit Roger’s Chocolates on Government Street and try a classic Victoria Cream or take home one of three special heart-shaped Valentine’s Day boxes of chocolate.
-For a truly decadent chocolate tour, get Off the Eaten Track on the Chocolates & Churches tour.
+For a truly decadent chocolate tour, get Off the Eaten Track on the Victoria Chocolate tour.
 Or keep it lighter with a Valentine’s Day Tea.

-While Victoria is home to an abundance of incredible restaurants, try Zambri’s or Little Jumbo for a special Valentines’ Day dinner date.
+While Victoria is home to an abundance of incredible restaurants, try Zambri’s or The Courtney Room for a special Valentines’ Day dinner date.
 These are classic date night spots with a romantic ambiance and a great selection of wine and cocktails.

 After dinner, walk it all off with a romantic stroll through downtown Victoria.
 If you’re still feeling the love and want to extend your Valentine’s Day a little bit longer, head to Wind Cries Mary, or Clive’s for one of the city’s best cocktails or nightcaps.
 Vista 18 is another great après dinner option, where you’ll enjoy hand-crafted libations while looking out over the city from the 18th floor.
 Although after a day like this, you’ll probably just be staring lovingly into one another’s eyes.
 Gross.
 Get a room, guys.